ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 Binning CTA data
 ~~~~~~~~~~~~~~~~

-As next analysis step you will bin the data in a counts map using the
+As next analysis step you will bin the data in a counts cube using the
 executable ctbin.
-A counts map is a 3 dimensional data cube, spanned by
+A counts cube is a 3 dimensional data cube, spanned by
 Right Ascension (or Galactic longitude), Declination (or Galactic latitude),
 and the logarithm (base 10) of energy.